quintel/documentation/docs/contrib/authoring-tests.md

 ```
 softly_equal
 ```
-Expect the two given values to equal each other with an error marging of 1.0E-12.
+Expect the two given values to equal each other with an error margin of 1.0E-12.
 ```
 sum_to_softly_equal
 ```
-Expect the sum of the given values to equal the 'sum-value' with an error marging of 1.0E-12.
+Expect the sum of the given values to equal the 'sum-value' with an error margin of 1.0E-12.

-### GQL-sandbox
-The GQL-sandbox is the place to test the GQL-queries.
-A good understanding and maintenance of GQL is needed in developing our modeling tool and testset.

-### Semaphore spec
-The semaphore specs are run each time a commit is pushed to their respective repository.
-These test (among other things) check the files within the code base whether they follow the expected outline.

-### Atlas rake debug
-The Atlas rake debug command is used to verify whether changes to the graph are executed correctly.